Quansight-Labs/quansight-labs-site/posts/2019/11/Spyder4-variable-explorer.md

 ## New viewer for arbitrary Python objects

 For Spyder 4 we added a long-requested feature: full support for inspecting any kind of Python object through the Variable Explorer.
-For many years, Spyder has been able to view and edit a small subset of Python variables: Numpy arrays, Pandas DataFrames and Series, and builtin collections (lists, dictionaries and tuples).
+For many years, Spyder has been able to view and edit a small subset of Python variables: NumPy arrays, Pandas DataFrames and Series, and builtin collections (lists, dictionaries and tuples).
 Other objects were displayed as dictionaries of their attributes, inspecting any of which required showing a new table.
 This made it rather cumbersome to use this functionality, and was the reason arbitrary Python objects were hidden by default from the Variable Explorer view.

 ![Python Viewer](/images/spyder-variable-explorer/python-viewer.png)